Jump to video!

 Instructions

-While the fish is cooking and cooling, make the mango salad.
-In a mortar, pound Thai chilies until there are no more big chunks (chili skin is fine), then add the palm sugar and mash until it's a muddy paste.
+While the fish is cooking and cooling, make the mango salad: In a mortar, pound Thai chilies until there are no more big chunks (chili skin is fine), then add the palm sugar and mash until it's a muddy paste.
 Add fish sauce and lime juice and swirl until the sugar is completely dissolved.
 Transfer to a bowl, and stir in the dried shrimp, shallots, and mango.
 Let sit while you fry the fish.

 Once the fish is cool enough to handle, transfer it into a muslin-lined bowl.
 Wrap the cloth around the fish, twist it to secure the fish in the cloth, and squeeze the fish as hard as you can to get rid of as much liquid as possible (this is why you want to let the fish cool, if it's too warm, you won't want to squeeze hard!).
+It is very important that the fish is DRY.

 Transfer the fish to a mortar and pestle, then pound it until it's fluffy and there are no more chunks.

-Once the oil reaches temperature, sprinkle about half the fish into the oil, and the oil will bubble aggressively.
-Use a skimmer to push the edges in to clean up the edges of the fish, then let the fish fry until golden.
-I like to occasionally push the fish down so the top is submerged, which will help the fish brown more evenly.
-Once the fish is golden brown, you can fold the fish over into a half circle or whatever shape you like, but this is not necessary.
+Once the fish is golden brown, you can fold the fish over into a half circle like I did, but this is not necessary.
 Once the bubbling of the fish starts to slow down, and the fish is golden all over, lift it from the oil with a slotted skimmer and shake the fish several times to remove the oil that is lodged inside the fish.
 Place on paper towel to drain.

 Place the fish on a serving plate and sprinkle with roasted peanuts.
 Stir chopped cilantro into the mango salad, then serve the mango salad beside the fish.
 Serve with jasmine rice.
 Enjoy!

-Andrew
+Andrew says

 I know you can use different oils for frying, but is there one type in particular that you recommend?

-Pailin Chongchitnant
+Pailin Chongchitnant says

 I use canola oil 🙂

-Andrew
+Andrew says

 Thanks! 🙂

-PaulS
+PaulS says

 I mistakenly started cutting up an under-ripe green mango and remembered that your green mango salad dressing looked so good and easy to make on your YouTube video.
 Picked up some ingredients including palm sugar (following your tips) and we just tasted it and IT IS AMAZING!
 Thank you for sharing it.
 We are huge fans of your channel!
 We have moved from Vancouver and live in the US now and it was so much fun watching your video going through T&T.

-Tristan
+Tristan says

 Can i roast or steam the fish 24 hours ahead of the cooking time?

-Pailin Chongchitnant
+Pailin Chongchitnant says

 Sure can.
 Keep the fish refrigerated until you need to fry it.

-Matan
+Matan says

 The fish bits didn't stick together after frying and were just a big pile... what do you think could be the cause for this?

-Sylvia
+Sylvia says

 I experienced a similar issue.
 When frying the 2nd round, I turned off the heat and the fish did not stick.
 I ended up with floating bits.
 So the oil has to be really hot to form the golden disk as shown in the video.
 If the oil is not hot, the disk does not form.